-I will be available for Virtual office hours via ZOOM Fridays from 6:00 pm to 9:00 pm, The ZOOM links will be posted in BLACKBOARD and in our website.
+I will be available for Virtual office hours via ZOOM on Fridays from 1:00 pm to 4:00 pm, The ZOOM links will be posted in BLACKBOARD.

 Course Description: This course covers basic algebraic and trigonometric skills, algebraic equations, and functions.
-Topics include mathematical induction, complex numbers, and the binomial theorem.
+Topics include: mathematical induction, complex numbers, and the binomial theorem.